AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 ### Exiting the program: `exit`

+Calling it a day after an exhausting day of *"reviewing"* delicacies from all over?<br>
-Saves BiteBuddy's data before exiting the program.
+You can automatically save BiteBuddy's data before exiting the program.

 Format: `exit`